MongoCamp/mongocamp-server/docs/index.md

     details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
   - title: Performant
     details: VitePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: Apache 2.0 Licensed | Copyright © 2021-present MongoRest
+footer: Apache 2.0 Licensed | Copyright © 2021-present MongoCamp
 ---